 Gatty Lecture Series

-The Ronald and Janette Gatty Lecture Series (formerly known as the Brown Bags) was a weekly lecture series featuring advanced SEAP graduate students as well as academics, diplomats, researchers, and others who have expertise in Southeast Asia.
-Normally at the Kahin Center, these talks moved to a virtual format for the 2020-2021 academic year.
+The Ronald and Janette Gatty Lecture Series (formerly known as the Brown Bags) is a weekly lecture series featuring advanced SEAP graduate students as well as academics, diplomats, researchers, and others who have expertise in Southeast Asia.
+A history of the series and its origins will be published soon, in a forthcoming SEAP bulletin.

-More information about the Fall 2021 Gatty Lecture Series will be available soon.
+The full poster for the Fall 2021 Gatty Lecture Series is available here.

 Recordings for some of our previous virtual Gatty lectures are available on the Global Cornell YouTube channel.